New additions of very fine 1d blacks from various plates.

 In 2002: an entire letter from Eastbourne to London, April 7th 1841, then turned and sent within London.

 One 1d black cut into, not tied, and with a poor and unclear black cross.

 In 2008: an entire letter used within Scotland, sent originally on August 29th 1840.

 One 1d black touched along the top and crossed by a pressed crease.

 Both 1d blacks are cancelled by a red/orange cross which may tie the other 1d black.

 This 2008 example was sold by a London Auction House for an inclusive figure of almost £4,000.

 The example offered here is the only example we could find of a refolded envelope used with a 1d black in both directions.

-A superb item of considerable rarity.
+A superb item of considerable rarity and Exhibition importance.

 NB: a couple of the envelope folds have been strengthened with hinges.